SagarBobade/Terraform/README.md

  we can execute provisioners on other resource too, but we have to keep connection section inside that provisioner section.

+ ## local-exec provisioner
- 2. local-exec provisioner - invokes a local executable/executes locally after a resource is created.
+    Invokes a local executable/executes locally after a resource is created.

 ```
 provisioner "local-exec" {
     command = "echo after creation of resource"
  }
 ```
 But after all terraform does not recommend "remote_exec" provisioner.
 See more info in official documentation. https://developer.hashicorp.com/terraform/language/resources/provisioners/syntax#provisioners-are-a-last-resort
     Execute commands on virtual server using user_data attribute instead of provisioners.
     We can use Configuration management tools like ansible, chef, puppet for executing   commands on remote server or we can execute script from CICD tools like jenkins.
     If provisioners gets failed then instance gets terminated.

  ### Module -
   If we write code in one single file then file will be huge and complex, no overview.
 So there is another concept is called as Module.
   First we will break our file in to parts, "logical parts" of our configuration.
 We package them together in folders.
 These folders will represet as       modules and we can reuse them.
 We can make it parameterzed like functions in programming language. also we can access output of modules as objects of     created resources or its attributes.

 There are already created modules by terraform, by other companies or individual developers.
 We can use them, also we can create our own modules.